-A young (1 year old) duck without a nest of her own decided to sit on the nest once the mothers had left, and managed to hatch out 4 more ducklings from the surplus eggs they’d abandoned.
+A young (1-year-old) duck without a nest of her own decided to sit on the nest once their mother had left, and managed to hatch out 4 more ducklings from the surplus eggs they’d abandoned.
 Unfortunately, she wasn’t very interested in mothering them.

 With a 2+ week difference in ages, the current mothers are not willing to take on extra responsibilities.
 Not only do they not adopt the new babies, but they’ll actually go out of their way to attack and try to kill them.
 Two ducklings were found dead, and two more were hiding in a corner trying to avoid the cranky group of mother ducks.

-Time to intervene and hand raise some fluffy cuteness, but how do you care for an abandoned baby duck?
+Time to intervene and hand raise some fluffy cuteness, but what to do with abandoned baby ducks?

-Water & Drowning: Ducks need an abundant source of water, and go through far more in a day than chickens.
-For lone ducklings the water must be very shallow and ideally setup so that they cant climb into it.
+Ducks need an abundant source of water, and go through far more in a day than chickens.
+For lone ducklings, the water must be very shallow and ideally set up so that they cant climb into it.
 Very young ducklings are at great risk of drowning because they do not produce a natural oil that keeps them from getting waterlogged.
-They’ll get some of their mothers oils through contact which allows her to take them for brief swims, but she makes sure to know their limits.
+They’ll get some of their mother’s oils through contact which allows her to take them for brief swims, but she makes sure to know their limits.
 Ducks should not be given water to crawl in until they’re mostly feathered in.
-I’ve seen 4 week old ducklings become waterlogged and drown in 6-8 inches of water.
+I’ve seen 4-week old ducklings become waterlogged and drown in 6-8 inches of water.

-Housing & Bedding: They’ll need a home safe from predators and bedding.
+They’ll need a home safe from predators and bedding.
 A home can be as simple as a cardboard box, but ideally would be a Rubbermaid tote or something similar.
 Shavings, straw, leaves or dry grass work well so long as you provide at least a 1-2 inch layer.
 Ducklings love to play in their water, and their droppings are much wetter than chicken droppings.
-Without sufficient bedding they’ll be soaked and may die of hypothermia.
-Paper towels also work well in a pinch, but need to be changed daily as they become soaked easily.
+Without sufficient bedding, they’ll be soaked and may die of hypothermia.
+Paper towels also work well in a pinch but need to be changed daily as they become soaked easily.